Ferranti F100-L: F100-L

 The introduction of the first microprocessors in the early 1970s cut into Ferranti's military computing business.
-While these early designs were not competitive in performance terms, their price/performance ratio was orders of magnitude better than Ferranti's discrete designs, in spite of several rounds of cost-reduction in the MicroNor line in the late 1960s.
+While these early designs were not competitive in performance terms, their price/performance ratio was orders of magnitude better than Ferranti's discrete designs, despite several rounds of cost-reduction in the MicroNOR line in the late 1960s.
 Convinced that the microprocessor represented a strategic change in military applications, in 1974 the UK Ministry of Defence agreed to sponsor an effort by Ferranti to produce a military-grade microprocessor design using the CDI process, whose high power-handling allowed them to operate in electrically noisy environments.

 An internal survey within the company suggested that an 8-bit part would not have the capability needed by the various divisions, and the decision was made to produce a 16-bit part.
 Based on studies of the economics of chip fabrication, Ferranti concluded that they had a budget of about 1,000 gates before the design would be too expensive.
-To produce a 16-bit design with this limited gate count, the arithmetic logic unit, or ALU, had to operate in a bit-serial fashion.
+To produce a 16-bit design with this limited gate count, the arithmetic logic unit (ALU) used a bit-serial architecture.
 This slows the performance of mathematical operations, so that the minimum time needed to complete an instruction is 36 clock cycles.
-This performance hit is offset somewhat by the 8 MHz clock speed, roughly double that of the fastest CPUs of the era.
+This performance hit is offset somewhat by the 8 MHz clock speed, roughly double that of the fastest MOS-based CPUs of the era.

 With 16-bit data and 15-bit addresses, normally 31 pins would be required to interface the design to the computer as a whole.
 Desiring a low-cost solution, it had to fit into a conventional 40-pin dual in-line package (DIP).
 To accomplish this, the data and address lines share pins, and thus require multiple cycles to complete the reading of a single instruction.
 For comparison, the Texas Instruments TMS9900, another 16-bit design introduced the same year, had double the gate count and was packaged in an expensive custom 64-pin DIP.